kyma-project/test-infra/docs/prow/prow-secrets-management.md

 ## Overview

 Some jobs require using sensitive data.
-You need to encrypt data using Key Management Service (KMS) and store them in Google Cloud Storage (GCS).
+Encrypt the data using Key Management Service (KMS) and store it in Google Cloud Storage (GCS).
 This document shows the commands necessary to create a service account and store its encrypted key in a GCS bucket.

 >**NOTE:** This document assumes that you are logged in to the Google Cloud project with administrative rights.

 ## Prerequisites

- - [gcloud](https://cloud.google.com/sdk/gcloud/) to communicate with Google Cloud Platform
+ - [gcloud](https://cloud.google.com/sdk/gcloud/) to communicate with Google Cloud Platform (GCP)
  - Basic knowledge of [GCP key rings and keys](https://cloud.google.com/kms/docs/creating-keys)

 Use the `export {VARIABLE}={value}` command to set up these variables, where:
  - **PROJECT** is a Google Cloud project.
- - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that is used to store Prow Secrets
+ - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that stores Prow Secrets
  - **KEYRING_NAME** is the KMS key ring.
  - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption.
  - **LOCATION** is the geographical location of the data center that handles requests for Cloud KMS regarding a given resource and stores the corresponding cryptographic keys.
 When set to `global`, your Cloud KMS resources are available from multiple data centres.